 Select your programme and preferred start date to begin your application.

-Individual programme fees are linked above.
-For detailed information on fee status, policies, payment and funding opportunities see:
+Where available, individual programme fees are linked above.
+For details information on fee status, policies and payment see:

 Most laboratories require a bench fee of up to £2,000 per year.
 This cost can be covered in Research Council studentships.

 With world-class facilities and lively collaborations, our Institute of Molecular Plant Sciences provides you with the ideal environment in which to pursue postgraduate research.

 This article was published on Aug 27, 2014